Lonelycat1/Community-nullmodel/decrease_community_nullmodel/README.md

 # **Weaken the community structure test program**
 ## program process:
 **Objectiv: Weaken the community structure
-程序流程：
+Process Description:
 >> 1、Read the data of original network;
 >> 2、use infomap CNM algorithm to divide the original network into communities;
 >> 3、Get the information original network;
 >> 4、Adjust the input parameters of the null model according to the original network information;
->> 5、According to the user's demand, the null model of different order is selected and a new network is constructed (the test program takes );
+>> 5、According to the user's demand, the null model of different order is selected and a new network is constructed (the test program takes Q_decrease_1k an example);
 >> 6、Obtain a new network.
 And use use infomap CNM algorithm to divide the original network into communities;
 >> 7、 Save data and the node ownership information of the new network.